Rushmere3D/PrintPalette/Slicer_Setup.md

 # Slicer Set up

 Setting up the slicer to work with PrintPalette is really simple, firstly I recommand using Orca Slicer.
-This is becasue, orignally I was testing with PrusaSlicer but because of the way is processes, post processing scripts.
-PrusaSlicer runs these when you save a .gcode file and the issue I had was that this need to be done twice for the script to fully run.
+This is becasue of the way it processes, post processing scripts, orignally I was testing with PrusaSlicer but  PrusaSlicer runs these when you save a .gcode file and the issue I had was that this need to be done twice for the script to fully run.

 However I swapped to Orca Slicer for another project and when I tested PrintPalette it worked first time excactly how I wanted.
 I think this is because Orca processes the post processing script when you slice the file, as such at the end of the slicing process, it runs the script without issue.